Quantization-scheme-Independent Energy and Its Implications for Holographic Bounds: Modified Energy

 In the bulk, these two quantization schemes correspond to different boundary conditions for the scalar field at the asymptotic boundary.
 The action~\eqref{eq:1001} only includes the bulk terms necessary to derive the equations of motion.
 To have a well-defined variational principle and to render the on-shell action finite, one must add boundary and counterterms.
 This process is known as holographic renormalization.
 The full renormalized action is given by

 Here, $h$ is the induced metric on the boundary $\partial \mathcal{M}$, $K$ is the trace of the extrinsic curvature, $\varepsilon$ is 1 for timelike segments of $\partial\mathcal{M}$ and $-1$ for spacelike segments of $\partial\mathcal{M}$, and $K_0$ is a gravitational counterterm designed to cancel the divergent contributions from the bulk and GHY terms. $S_{\text{ct, scalar}}$ is the counterterm for the scalar field.
 The special cases in which $\Delta_{+}-\Delta_{-}=2\nu$ with $\nu\in \mathbb{Z}_{+}$ lead to logarithmic subleading terms and necessitate extra counterterms in the renormalization procedure~\cite{Balasubramanian:1999re,deHaro2001,Skenderis:2002wp}.
-In the present paper we avoid these complications and consider only the non-resonant regime $\Delta_{+}-\Delta_{-}\neq 2\nu$. \footnote{Here we used the minimal subtraction for the action of scalar field. } Unless stated otherwise, we use $\mathcal{M}$ to denote an arbitrary $(d+1)$-dimensional subregion of the AdS spacetime , with $\partial \mathcal{M}$ its $d$-dimensional boundary.
-Only in the special case where $\partial \mathcal{M}$ is taken to be the hypersurface at $r\to\infty$ does $\mathcal{M}$ coincide with the full AdS spacetime and $\partial \mathcal{M}$ with its asymptotic boundary.
+In the present paper we avoid these complications and consider only the non-resonant regime $\Delta_{+}-\Delta_{-}\neq 2\nu$. \footnote{Here we used the minimal subtraction for the action of scalar field. } Throughout this paper, $\mathcal{M}$ denotes an arbitrary $(d+1)$-dimensional subregion of AdS, with $\partial \mathcal{M}$ its boundary.
+When $\partial \mathcal{M}$ is the $r\to\infty$ hypersurface, $\mathcal{M}$ becomes the full AdS spacetime.
 Now consider the variation of the total action with respect to the scalar field $\phi$.
 The contribution from the bulk and scalar counterterm is:

 Here ``E.o.M.'' stands for the equations of motion, and $n^{\mu}$ denotes the outward-pointing unit normal vector to the boundary $\partial\mathcal{M}$.
 Imposing Dirichlet boundary conditions amounts to fixing the value of $\phi$ on $\partial\mathcal{M}$, so that $\delta\phi|_{\partial \mathcal{M}}=0$.
 Together with the on-shell condition $\text{E.o.M.} = 0$, the total variation $\delta S_{\text{tot}}$ vanishes, ensuring a well-defined variational principle.
 Since the bulk contribution vanishes once the equations of motion are imposed, the on--shell action reduces to a functional depending only on boundary data, such as $\phi_{\text{boundary}}$ and $h_{\mu\nu}$.
 On the boundary $\partial \mathcal{M}$ we may furthermore introduce the momentum conjugate to $\phi_{\text{boundary}}$, without considering the holographic renormalization, defined by~\cite{Papadimitriou:2004ap}